 The dark side is that these batteries are notorious for their high failure rates.
-And surprisingly enough, unlike ni-cad batteries, which fail in slow stages, lithium ion batteries fail all at one.
+And surprisingly enough, unlike ni-cad batteries, which fail in slow stages, lithium-ion batteries fail all at once.
 One minute they're working, the next minute they're not.
 You cannot revive them in any way.
 Disposal is the only answer.

 Why does this happen and how can you prevent battery failure?

-I have had cordless tools work one day, fail the next.
-Unlike ni-cad, lithium ion batteries fail all at once, not slowly.
-Many of these have been rather new lithium ion batteries, too.
+Everyone has had cordless tools work one day, fail the next.
+Unlike ni-cad, lithium-ion batteries fail all at once, not slowly.
+Many of these have been rather new lithium-ion batteries, too.

 The fancy term is thermal runaway.
-When a lithium ion battery strays outside its internal electrolyte low range of 158-194 degrees F, runaway occurs.
+When a lithium-ion battery strays outside its internal electrolyte low range of 158 to 194 degrees F, runaway occurs.
 The higher the juice in the battery, the faster the runaway.
 Runaway temps can soar to a blistering 1,110 degrees F.

 These top-range temps can cause the battery to pressurize, pop, vent gasses, ignite gasses, and spew battery cell contents.
 That's when fires happen.

 Battery Management System

 Before that, hopefully, the battery's internal management system (BMS) has kicked in.
 The BMS is like a fuse.
 Fuses in the house or car are designed to fail in the event of high floods of voltage.